w3c/wai-curricula/content/designer/flexible-and-responsive-design.md

 Students should be able to:

-* explain how use of different screen sizes, screen configurations, and style sheets affects the ability of people with disabilities to identify, distinguish, and process websites and applications
+* explain how the use of different screen sizes, screen configurations, and style sheets affects the ability of people with disabilities to identify, distinguish, and process websites and applications
-* create designs with target sizes and spaces to support tapping by people with mobility impairments and people using different input methods
+* design user interfaces with target sizes and spaces to support tapping by people with mobility impairments and people using different input methods
-* create designs that preserve meaningful sequence, content, and functionality when using different viewport sizes, screen configurations, and devices to access content
+* design user interfaces that adapt their sequence, content, and functionality when used with different viewport sizes, screen configurations, and devices to access content
-* create designs that preserve content and functionality when line height as well as spacing between paragraphs, words, and letters are modified by the user
+* design user interfaces that support customizing line height, as well as spacing between paragraphs, words, and letters
-* create designs that support text resizing without loss of content and functionality
+* design user interfaces that support text resizing without loss of content and functionality
-* create designs that do not restrict the content view and operation to a single display orientation, such as portrait or landscape
+* design user interfaces that do not restrict the content view and operation to a single display orientation, such as portrait or landscape
-* create designs that support alternatives to multipoint or path-based gestures, such as swipe or pinch
+* design user interfaces that support alternatives to multipoint or path-based gestures, such as swipe or pinch
-* create designs with mechanisms to undo or abort an action carried out with pointer operations
+* design user interfaces that undoing or aborting an action carried out with pointer operations

 {%- comment -%}